-Devices or, Line Weighting with Tori Line (LW+TL) for the entirety of the set to be compliant with CMM 2018-03 in its current wording.
+The proviso of 'night setting' becomes, unless the set is completed entirely in darkness, it is noncompliant with CMM 2018-03 as it falls outside the night setting definition and vessels would be obligated to either use Hook Shielding Devices or, Line Weighting with Tori Line (LW+TL) for the entirety of the set.
 In practical terms, the majority of sets tend to fall into the straddling set category, confirmed by Kroodsma et al 20233 (and by Member reporting CCSBT CC 18-05, 20235).